alexcarriero/class_imbalance_project/results/hpc_calibration_plots/README.txt

       data_archive > results > simulation results > SELECT A RAW OR RECALIBRATED > SELECT SCENARIO FOLDER (scX)

    b.
-From the scX, select the folder "predictions" and copy the contents into the appropriate path in the
+From the folder scX, select the folder "predictions" and copy the contents into the appropriate path in the
       hpc_calibration_plots folder.

       For raw results: hpc_calibration_plots > sim_results > raw_results > PASTE HERE